turgaysozen/web-automation/README.md

 # flyp-automation and scraper

-This project is built by Nodejs, and Puppeteer automation library.
+This project is developed by Nodejs and Puppeteer automation library.
 For client-side Reactjs is used.

-Poshmark provides json data for some endpoints, exp: https://poshmark.com/vm-rest/users/mollyskloset Might not need to build scrape to get user informations but I developed it anyway.
+Poshmark provides json data for some endpoints, exp: https://poshmark.com/vm-rest/users/mollyskloset <br />
+Might not need to build scrape to get user informations but I developed it anyway.

-## running Project
+## Running Project

 In the project directory, you can run:
 ### `node index`